Dan J. Harkey

 Are Your Bank Accounts Safe?
 Part I of II

-Once considered a haven, the U.S. Banking system has become the riskiest place to park more than the insured threshold of $250,000.
-This significant shift in perception should raise immediate concerns for those with substantial savings and investments.
+Once a haven, the U.S. Banking system has undergone a significant shift in perception.
+It has now become the riskiest place to park your money, surpassing the insured threshold of $250,000.
+This shift should immediately raise concerns for those with substantial savings and investments.

 The FDIC insurance limitation is $250,000 per depositor.
 Deposits in the few banks that are too big to fail, which the government owns, are the only safe place.
 If they give directions to political parasites, then a future bailout will happen as it did in 2008.